Like you and me, Aquarium fish need food to survive.

 Squash is another favorite, particularly with my catfish.
 I simply cut it into slices and skewer it with fork and place it into your aquarium.
 The weight of the fork will stop the slices of squash from floating away.

-Research online about the different types of fruits and vegetables your fish can eat – you may be surprised by the variety that you can introduce to your fish’s diet.
+Research online about the different types of fruits and vegetables your fish can eat – you may be surprised by the variety that you can introduce to your fish’s protein-rich diet.

 Well, there you have it!
 A comprehensive list of the most popular and commonly available fish foods.